andersmurphy/andersmurphy-blog/resources/posts/2023-07-16-clojure-sqlite-application-defined-sql-functions-with-jdbc.md

 ## In Clojure

 Clojure provides the `proxy` function for creating anonymous classes.
 However, it doesn't allow you to access protected super methods, and unfortunately `org.sqlite.Function`  implements a bunch of methods as protected.
+So we will need to use the `gen-class` macro.

 ### Create a gen-class